A breakthrough in vivo transfection reagent

 Stability of Invivofectamine 3.0 Reagent after thawing

-The recommended long-term storage temperature for Invivofectamine 3.0 Reagent is –20°C, but we have demonstrated that Invivofectamine 3.0 Reagent can be stored at 4°C for at least 14 days after thawing (Figure 6), allowing you to extend your experiment over several days without needing to refreeze the reagent.
+The recommended long-term storage temperature for Invivofectamine 3.0 Reagent is –20°C, but Invivofectamine 3.0 Reagent can be stored at 4°C for at least 14 days after thawing (Figure 8), allowing you to extend your experiment over several days without needing to refreeze the reagent.
 If desired, however, the reagent can be frozen and thawed up to 4 times without loss of performance (data not shown).